danielwagener/docs/addons/intercom/README.md

 ## Feedback

 Let us know how we can make this product work better for you.
-We highly value your feedback to make this a better product.
-Contact us at [support@toolsplus.ch](mailto:support@toolsplus.ch)
+We highly value your feedback to continuously improve.

+Contact us at [support@toolsplus.ch](mailto:support@toolsplus.ch) or please consider leaving a review on the [Atlassian Marketplace listing](https://marketplace.atlassian.com/plugins/io.toolsplus.atlassian.connect.jira.intercom/cloud/reviews).